couchbase/CouchbaseMock/README.md

 ## Basic Usage

-Typically the mock is spawned by passing a `--port` argument as the REST port to listen on, and a list of _bucket specifications_ separated by commas.
+Typically, the mock is spawned by passing a `--port` argument as the REST port to listen on, and a list of _bucket specifications_ separated by commas.
 Passing `--help` to the CouchbaseMock should show example usage.
 If no port is passed, it will listen on the REST port of 8091 (and will fail if you already have a